Valiice/TwitchBotBanner/README.md

 # TwitchBotBanner

-**This is a project that's made to get and ban the bots in smella's stream.**
+**This is a project that's made to get and ban the bots in a stream.**

 ### It can get the bots banned who followed or are spamming in chat.